Amy Schneider is the first woman to win more than $1 million on 'Jeopardy!'

 Schneider reflects on what made her a success

-In a December essay for the website Defector called "How I Got Smart," Schneider attributed her success on the show in part to privilege she'd experienced throughout her life — both socioeconomic and otherwise.
+In a December essay for the website Defector called "How I Got Smart," Schneider attributed her success on the show in part to privilege she had experienced throughout her life — both socioeconomic and otherwise.

 "Moreover, I am white, and until well into adulthood, was perceived as male.
 Had that not been the case, my intelligence would have been seen as surprising at best, and threatening at worst, which undoubtedly would have impacted my intellectual development," she wrote.